 The Controller will prepare IRS Forms 1099 and 1096 and, with the support of tax consultants, will assist in preparing tax returns IRS 990PF, IRS 990T, and state UBIT payments.
 Alongside tax consultants, the Controller will also estimate excise payment calculations.
-In coordination with the Foundation’s auditors, the Controller will audit schedules, financial statements, and footnotes for the Foundation’s year-end financial statement audit.
+In coordination with the Dodge Foundation’s auditors, the Controller will prepare audit schedules, financial statements, and footnotes for the Dodge Foundation’s year-end financial statement audit.
 The Controller will also liaise with and provide support to auditors during the annual audit.
 Additional expectations include maintaining current knowledge of regulatory requirements affecting foundations/philanthropy.

 The Controller will partner with the CFO to prepare annual capital and operating budgets, assist in calculating cash flow projections, and prepare other financial analyses, memos, and reports as requested.
 The Controller will also perform periodic reviews of budget versus actuals with variance analyses and track disbursements to ensure minimum distribution requirements are met.

 The Controller will ensure compliance with the management of internal banking policies and procedures, promptly reconcile all monthly bank statements, including custodian cash, and initiate interbank transfers as necessary.

 Manage Accounts Payable Function for Vendors and Employees

 The Controller will review and approve invoices (in Concur) for payment and integration into the accounting system and manage and track credit card use and personal expense reports, ensuring these are done on a timely basis.